ipolar/CodeIgniter-sFTP-Library/README.md

 A CodeIgniter sFTP Library - Allows communication to a sFTP server via the CodeIgniter framework.

+## Contributors

+Many thanks to Carlo Giordano [kjj1](https://github.com/kjj1 "kjj1") on GitHub for adding public key functionality!

+## Todo
+A more up to date guide to installing ssh2

 ## Requirements

 1. PHP 5+